Primošten old town peninsula on the Dalmatian coast

 Wine & Local Culture

 The dry-stone Babić vineyards of Bucavac are among Croatia's most distinctive wine landscapes.
-Wine tastings and traditional summer evenings bring the area's character to life.
+Tastings and traditional summer evenings bring the area's character to life.

 • Babić Vineyards